 - Be drawn toward leadership in Jewish context

-Cost to participate is on a sliding scale of $360-$540.
-Travel subsidies are available for a possible in-person gathering in January 2023.
+Cost to participate is on a sliding scale of $360-$720, which includes registration and travel subsidy to the 18th in-person Kallah in Pennsylvania in July 2023.

 ALEPH: Alliance for Jewish Renewal recognizes this may represent a significant financial burden.
 We encourage all who are interested in the Kesher Fellowship to apply regardless of ability to pay program costs.

 ALEPH is dedicated to ensuring our programming is available to those who seek it regardless of economic status and is willing to work on a case-by-case basis to ensure that accepted applicants will be able to access the fullness of the program.

 Need for financial support will not affect the application review process.
 Several demographic questions are asked in the application.
 These questions are not mandatory and will not be a determining factor in acceptance.
 We are seeking to build a diverse cohort that draws on a variety of life experiences and to have a better sense of who our programs are reaching.